zushenyan/Match3Gem/README.md

 Though upgrading to version 2.3.x can bring my game alive again, some behaviors were changed, which leads to some unexpected results and painful bug tracing work.

-Now, Cocos2d-html5 is merged with Cocos2d-JS and since its 3+ version has almost completely new design structure, it's almost like learning an new framework to me, so why not start over?
+Now, Cocos2d-html5 is merged with Cocos2d-JS and since its 3+ version has almost complete new design structure, it's almost like learning an new framework to me, so why not start over?
 That's why the game was reborn with Phaser.

 Play it [here](http://zushenyan.github.io/Match3Gem/dist/html/index.html).